PaulNXN1/textEditor/README.md

 ## Description

 Module 19 was an assignment that tasked the developer to finalize coding for a text editor application that meets PWA criteria.
-For example, the application will have "data persistence techniques" implemented in case one of the options is not supported by the browser **and** will be able to work offline, which is captured in the video attached to this README file.
+For example, the application will have "data persistence techniques" implemented in case one of the options is not supported by the browser **and** will be able to work on and offline, which is captured in the video attached to this README file.

 ## Code Contributors